Skip to Content

 Where can one find Fox Squirrels in Texas?

-Fox squirrels prefer solid wooded woodlands that produce nuts.
-They are found in forests, rivers, and streams east of two-thirds of Texas and the eastern part of the United States.
-Ox squirrels are an important game animal in Texas and many other states.
+In Texas, fox squirrels are typically found in dense woodlands that produce nuts.
+They inhabit forests, riverbanks, and streams in the eastern two-thirds of Texas and in other parts of the eastern United States.
+Fox squirrels are also a popular game animal in Texas and several other states.

 YouTube video